Minuscule 514: Description

 The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, and their τιτλοι (titles of chapters) at the top of the pages.
 There is also a division according to the Ammonian Sections, with references to the Eusebian Canons.

 It contains prolegomena, the Eusebian tables, tables of the κεφαλαια (tables of contents) before each Gospel, but they are almost illegible, and subscriptions at the end of each books.

 Text

 The Greek text of the codex is a representative of the Byzantine text-type.
 Hermann von Soden included it to the textual family Kx.
 Aland placed it in Category V.

 According to the Claremont Profile Method it represents textual family Kx in Luke 1 and Luke 20.
 In Luke 10 no profile was made.

 History

 The manuscript is dated by the INTF to the 12th century.

 In 1727 the manuscript came from Constantinople to England and was presented to archbishop of Canterbury, William Wake, together with minuscules 73, 74, 506-520.
-Wake presented it to the Christ Church College in Oxford.
+Wake presented it to Christ Church in Oxford.

 The manuscript was added to the list of New Testament minuscule manuscripts by F. H. A. Scrivener (500) and C. R. Gregory (514).
 Gregory saw it in 1883.

-It is currently housed at the Christ Church (Wake 30) in Oxford.
+It is currently housed at Christ Church (Wake 30) in Oxford.